aragut/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD in Law
+role: Lecturer in Private law

 # Organizations/Affiliations
 organizations:
-- name: University of Oxford
+- name: University of Glasgow
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Postdoctoral Research Fellow at the University of Oxford.
-I am interested in comparative law, taxonomy, private law theory, taxonomy, and family law.
+bio: I am a Lecturer in Private law at the University of Glasgow.
+I am interested in tort law, comparative law, contract law, and taxonomy.

 interests:
 - Comparative law
-- Private law theory and philosophy
+- Tort law
 - Taxonomy and Terminology
-- Tort law
-- Medical negligence
 - Contract law
-- Family law

 education:
   courses: